karelia/MockServer/Documentation/Responses-template.md

 We define two "sets".
 The default one gives the response that you'd expect if the USER/PASS values were correct.
 The "bad pass" one gives the response you'd expect if the given credentials were incorrect.

-There are currently two special values that can be used in the responses.
+There are currently three special values that can be used in the responses.

 The pattern: "«initial»" is used to define a response that will always be sent immediately when the connection starts.

 A response of "«close»" is not sent back to the client.
 Instead it is interpreted as an instruction to close the connection.

+A response of "«data»" causes the value of the <[MockServer data]> property to be sent back to the client.